Somya6422/GOD-VIEW/README.md

 | **Open OSINT** | No classified data dependency; entirely open-source data feeds |
 | **Decision Democratization** | Any ministry analyst can query global geopolitics in their native language |

 By replacing foreign LLM dependency with **Sarvam AI**, GOD VIEW ensures that India's most sensitive geopolitical reasoning remains under Indian digital sovereignty.
-This is the operational definition of *Digital Democracy* — intelligence infrastructure that serves the people, by the people, powered by their own language and their own AI.
+This is the operational definition of *Digital Democracy* — intelligence infrastructure that serves the people, by the people, powered by their own language and their own AI ,we are focusing on eliminating majour outside dependencies we possibly can .

 ---